 And yet, I always hoped there’d be one more visit.
 One more photo.
 One more hug.
 One more stroll.
 One more toss of a ball.
 One more howl.
 One more purr.
 One more food item to keep out of Beamer’s reach (long story).
 One more gob of drool to wipe from my pant leg.
 One more goodbye.
 One more two-way gaze as we drove away.

 Every pet that comes into our lives is special.
 The sort of bond that forms likely has a lot to do with what is happening in our lives for the decade or so we are privileged to oversee their care.

 The bond I had with Ace was special.
 It was special for a lot of reasons.
 I was with Dear Daughter the day we drove to a tiny town in Minnesota, picked him up and brought him home to her apartment in Fargo.
-The entire drive home I sat there thinking, what made you pick this dog?
+The entire drive home I sat there thinking, what were you thinking, Lindsay?

 I mean, he was big.
 And strong.
 And unruly.
 And his eyes seemed too tiny.
 And he drooled.
 A lot.
 And he panted.
 A lot.
 And he understood no basic commands.
 None.

 Let’s just say, I had my doubts.